getlantern/lantern-roadmap/lep/DRAFT/012_Pro_version_personal_server.md

 #### 1.2 The *Get Pro* button would open a menu with playment solutions and plans.

-At this screen, we should offer also the possibility to the user to recover a Pro configuration, since he/she can be setting up Lantern in a different device or just reinstalling the program.
+In this screen, we should offer also the possibility to the user to recover a Pro configuration, since he/she can be setting up Lantern in a different device or just reinstalling the program.

 <p align="center">
 <img src="images/lep-012-02.png" alt="UI Proposal"/>